powsybl/powsybl-core/docs/grid_exchange_formats/powerfactory/import.md

 ## Handling HVDC data

-### Selecting point-to-point or multi-terminal model
+### Selecting reduced or detailed model

-By default, the DGS file importer tries to import HVDC components as point-to-point representations.
-Parameter `iidm.import.dgs.HVDC-import-multiterminal` must be set to `true` to activate import of multi-terminal DC subnetworks.
+By default, the DGS file importer tries to import HVDC components as _reduced_ point-to-point representations.
+Parameter `iidm.import.dgs.HVDC-import-detailed` must be set to `true` to activate import of _detailed_ DC subnetworks with multi-terminal possibility.

-### Additional attributes (multi-terminal)
+### Additional attributes (_detailed_)
-For multi-terminal network import, the following additional attributes are also requested in the DGS file for the AC-DC converter (`ElmVsc`)
+For _detailed_ network import, the following additional attributes are also requested in the DGS file for the VSCs (`ElmVsc`)

 | Attribute     | Meaning                                                         |
 |---------------|-----------------------------------------------------------------|